ricardodpcosta/CFDLab/Conjugate_Heat_Transfer/CHT_03/README.md

 \end{array}
 $$

-which are obtained after substituting the manufactured solutions into the governing equations in polar coordinates.
+which are obtained by substituting the manufactured solutions into the governing equations in polar coordinates.

 The **boundary conditions** correspond to the **periodic solution** on the outer boundary and the **homogeneous solution** on the inner boundary, that is